JIju-655/Nuclei-3d-Segmentation/README.md

 - Nuclei segmentation in python showed 190 objects detected compared to ImageJ 184 in 3d scale
 - 3D analysis using deep learning methods can be performed.
 - Hybrid approaches that combine deep learning with classical image processing could provide better accuracy.
+- This labeled 2D and 3D masks were able to count nuclei and extract per-nucleus measurements such as area and mean intensity, providing a first quantitative readout of nuclear organization in the embryo.
 - A count of 180-190 cells could suggest that the embryo is likely at or near the expanded blastocyst stage (day 6–7), consistent    with normal development.